Summand-injectivity of interval covers and monotonicity of interval resolution global dimensions: Introduction

 \end{enumerate} In particular, these conditions do not depend on the characteristic of the base field $k$. \end{theorem}

 To prove this, we use knowledge of special biserial algebras \cite{WW,SW,BR87}.

 This paper is organized as follows.
 In Section \ref{sec2}, we recall basic terminology of relative homological algebra.
 We also discuss interval modules and interval resolution dimensions over incidence algebras of finite posets.
-In Section \ref{sec3}, we study resolutions by certain full subcategories and prove Theorem \eqref{main result1}.
-We will apply this result to the class of interval modules (Section \ref{sec:convex}).
-In Section \ref{sec4}, we study resolution dimensions for full subposets.
-In Section \ref{sec:idempotent}, we define the functor $\Theta$ by using idempotent embedding functors in a general setting.
-Using this, we study interval modules over incidence algebras of subposets and prove Theorem \eqref{main result2}.
-In Section \ref{sec5}, we prove Theorem \eqref{main result3}.
+In Section \ref{sec3}, we study approximations and resolutions relative to full subcategories which are closed under quotients of indecomposable modules and prove Theorem \ref{thm:resolusion-quotient}.
+We will apply this result to the class of interval modules and prove Theorem \ref{main result1} (Section \ref{sec:convex}).
+In Section \ref{sec4}, we study interval resolution dimensions for full subposets.
+In Section \ref{sec:idempotent}, we define the functor $\Theta$ by using idempotent embedding functors.
+Using this, we prove Theorem \ref{main result2}.
+In Section \ref{sec5}, we prove Theorem \ref{main result3}.